selfcoder-gazell/codewars/README.md

 This is a repo of my codewars.

 BELOW IS - HOW I CREATED THIS REPO:
+I created a new repository in git hub and then followed the below steps.

 command line:
 PS C:\Users\kveta\Documents\CODing\projects> ls